iamteedoh/aapCredsDecrypt/README3.md

 - **Decrypt Credentials:** Decrypt secret fields (like passwords and keys) for:
   - All stored credentials.
   - Specific credentials chosen by their IDs.
-- **Import Credentials:** Import credentials back into AWX from a JSON file, with:
+- **Import Credentials:** Import credentials back into AWX/AAP from a JSON file, with:
   - Duplicate checks.
   - Restoration of role memberships and job template associations.
 - **Interactive Output Options:** Choose to display results on screen, export to a file, or both.